Mujeres en las callesby Kiara Marina Firpi Carrión

 Click on the maps to download it and stroll around the city.

 Kiara Marina Firpi Carrión was born and raised on the beautiful island of Puerto Rico.
-Since her early years, she has been interested in activities related to women empowerment.
-Being a Girl Scout till highschool taught her about leadership, unity, and compassion.
-Her desire to study architecture at the Polytechnic University of Puerto Rico had a lot to do with how urban design affects the emotions and sensations of the user, mainly women.
+Her desire to study architecture at the Polytechnic University of Puerto Rico had a lot to do with how urban design affects the emotions and sensations of the pedestrian, mainly women.
 It wasn't until she did the Master in Architectural Communication in the Polytechnic University of Madrid, where it taught her that architecture interconnects with other fields.
 It can develop systems of relationship, mediation, and communication.
 That's why her fascination on maps and feminism it's still her ongoing project.
-She is currently a P.h.D. student in Architectural Communication, working on her thesis about female cartographers and feminist maps.
+She is currently a P.h.D. student in Architectural Communication, working on her thesis about female cartographers and their maps.
 The objective is to understand how women use maps as a tool to represent, conceptualize, produce and make visible their experiences.
 The traditional way of mapmaking is set aside and women's power is claimed through them.